y-ncao/Python-Study/about.md

 * Permissions
 * Sessions
 * Part Catalog with ten thousands of rows of data, stored in Memcached
+* Nginx - gzip

 #####Front-End
 * Add Part
 * Part Wiki
 * Solutions

+#####5.
+Difficulties:
+1. Started from zero and everyone works full-stack
+2. The memcache problem
+3. Support for different browsers on different OS.
+Especially on mobile device.
+Had a problem about memory using on iOS device.

 ###Questions:
 * What do you think is the most challenging part of the work